“If anyone wishes to be first,

 he shall be the last of all and the servant of all.”
 (Mk 9:35)

 Jesus said so many things that “go against the grain.”
-The words in today’s Gospel certainly are no exception.
+Today’s Gospel is no exception.

 From the time we are young, we learn that it is important to be in charge.
 We vie to be the one to make the decisions about the games that we will play, the rules by which we will abide, and a whole host of other issues.